 We’re moving from an IT-driven economy to a people-driven economy.
 The value of technology has been proven over the last 10 years, and now the competitive advantage lies in our ability to unleash our employees to maximum potential.

 By automating traditional HR processes, POPS shifts attention from tactical administrative work to people and productivity.
 People Ops is responsible for designing a great employee experience with pivotal people moments that make work exciting, rewarding and engaging for your team.

 What are the key factors in the shift from HR to People Ops?

 Here is a quick POPs assessment to help you decide.

 What exactly a People Operations Manager does can vary company to company.
 There are some primary responsibilities that this job description often shares.
 Most likely, the People Operations Manager will look at highly manual processes, like hiring and payroll, and automate them.
 Elements of existing HR will have to stay, but there’s a lot that can be upgraded.

 Next, the manager will shift how the company views employees to see them as internal customers.
-You want all your customers to be happy.
-Increasing their satisfaction is key.
-This will mean supporting employees daily in various ways.
+You want your talent to be happy.
+Increasing employee satisfaction is key.
+This will mean supporting employees daily in various ways, including personalized benefits, remote work options, better work-life balance, and other small joys.
 A People Operations Manager will also track and analyze HR data — such as turnover rates — and when onboarding new employees, they’ll do so with an employee-first approach.